bifurcationkit/DDEBifurcationKit.jl/docs/src/index.md

 ## A word on performance

-The examples which follow have not **all** been written with the goal of performance but rather simplicity.
+The examples which follow have not **all** been written with the goal of performance but rather simplicity (for now).

 ## Main features